Ear Infections in Children:

 Click on side effects of antibiotics for an important discussion on how to minimize the side effects of antibiotics

 There are two components of ear infections that need to resolve:

-- Infection – the antibiotics usually take care of the bacteria, which in turn resolves the fever and pain with a few days.
+- Infection – the antibiotics usually take care of the bacteria, which in turn resolves the fever and pain within a few days.

 - Middle ear fluid – it takes much longer for this to resolve, anywhere from a few days up to 3 months!
 The fluid slowly drains out through the Eustachian tube down into the nose.
 Taking repeated courses of antibiotics does not speed up this process, since the fluid is usually no longer infected with bacteria.
 Chronic nasal congestion or allergies can block the Eustachian tube and therefore prevent the ears from draining.
 Your child’s hearing may be muffled until the fluid drains out.
 This is not permanent.
-See below on preventing ear infections for tips on how to improve ear drainage.
+See below how to prevent ear infections with tips on how to improve ear drainage.

 Most doctors will have you follow up anywhere from one to four weeks after an ear infection.
 There are several reasons for this: